Welcome to the Notre Dame Family!

 Building Community the Notre Dame Way highlights how we aspire to interact with and care for one another on our campus.
 There are two components to BCND: online modules with assessments and small group discussion within your Moreau First Year Experience Course.

-Building Community the Notre Dame Way is required for all first-year students, and successful and timely completion is necessary as a component of your Moreau First Year Experience course grade.
+Building Community the Notre Dame Way is required for all new students, and successful and timely completion is necessary as a component of your Welcome Weekend experience.

 How to Complete BCND